Equilibrium transport with time-inconsistent costs: Introduction

 \section{Introduction}

 Optimal transport (OT) is a method for quantifying the discrepancy between two probability distributions.
 The origins of OT can be traced back to Monge's mass transfer problem in the 18th century.
-However, it was not until the advent of linear programming in the mid 20th century that OT was revitalized by Kantorovich.
-In the 1990s, \cite{brenier1991polar} and \cite{gangbo1996geometry} provided new insights into OT through the lens of convex analysis and geometry.
-Nowadays, OT is widely recognized as an interdisciplinary tool with a wide range of applications in fields such as mathematics \citep{villani2009optimal}, machine learning \citep{arjovsky2017wasserstein,peyre2019computational}, economics \citep{galichon2016optimal}, statistics \citep{torous2021optimal}, biology \citep{schiebinger2019optimal}, operations research (OR), and management science (MS).
+However, it was not until the advent of linear programming in the mid 20th century that OT was revitalized by Kantorovich. \cite{brenier1991polar} and \cite{gangbo1996geometry} provided new insights into OT through the lens of convex analysis and geometry.
+Nowadays, OT is recognized as an interdisciplinary tool with a wide range of applications in fields such as mathematics \citep{villani2009optimal}, machine learning \citep{arjovsky2017wasserstein,peyre2019computational}, statistics \citep{torous2021optimal}, distributionally robust optimization \citep{blanchet2019quantifying,gao2016dist,mohajerin2018data}, and quantitative economics \citep{galichon2016optimal}.

-In particular, OT has a close connection with linear programming, which is a widely used OR tool.
-Additionally, if we regard the two marginals in OT as distributions of workers and jobs, OT becomes the optimal assignment problem in OR/MS \citep[Chapter 3]{galichon2016optimal}.
-Another major application of OT in OR/MS is robust optimization.
-Many decision-making tasks are based on a nominal probability measure, which may not be accurate.
-Wasserstein distances were used in distributionally robust optimization by considering alternative measures within a certain Wasserstein distance from the nominal distribution and selecting decision rules that perform well even in the worst-case scenario \citep{blanchet2019quantifying,blanchet2021dist,gao2016dist,mohajerin2018data,nguyen2022dist,kuhn2019tutorial,blanchet2021stat}.

 While most literature on OT has focused on static data without a chronological structure, temporal data are ubiquitous in finance, statistics, and optimization.
 To address this, \cite{lassalle2013causal} introduced causal optimal transport (COT), which imposes a causality constraint on the transport plans between discrete stochastic processes.
 In a less formal sense, COT requires that when the past of one process, $X$, is given, the past of another process, $Y$, should be independent of the future of $X$ under the transport plan.
-COT has found applications in mathematical finance \citep{backhoff2020adapted}, video modeling \citep{xu2020cot}, mean-field games \citep{acciaio2021cournot}, and stochastic optimization \citep{pflug2012distance,acciaio2020causal}.
+COT has found applications in mathematical finance \citep{backhoff2020adapted}, video modeling \citep{xu2020cot}, mean-field games \citep{acciaio2021cournot,backhoff2023dynamic}, and stochastic optimization \citep{pflug2012distance,pflug2014multistage,acciaio2020causal}.